-Utilities

-Graph Wizard...
+Utilities Graph Wizard...

-- Select the Component ContPress

-- To plot the results against angle rather than length select the Calculate distance as angle option.

-- Click Next followed by Finish
+- Choose the Slidelines (assigned to lines) option and click Next - Select the Component ContPress - To plot the results against angle rather than length select the Calculate distance as angle option. - Click Next followed by Finish

 Note.
 The graph properties and titles may be modified using the right-hand mouse button in the graph window if required.